-Furthermore, CaixaBank holds a general emergency plan and various internal regulations on security measures in different areas of the Entity, which include priority aspects such as: i) cybersecurity strategy; ii) the fight against customer fraud and internal fraud; iii) data protection; iv) security governance and disclosure; and v) supplier security.
+Furthermore, CaixaBank holds a general emergency plan and various internal regulations on security measures in different areas of the Group, which include priority aspects such as: i) cybersecurity strategy; ii) the fight against customer fraud and internal fraud; iii) data protection; iv) security governance and disclosure; and v) supplier security.

 3.9.
-Risk from operating processes and external events
+Risk of operating processes and external events

-Within the context of operational risk, this is defined as the risk of losses or damage caused by operational errors in processes related to the Entity's activity, due to external events beyond the Entity's control, or due to third parties outside the Entity, both accidentally and fraudulently.
+Within the context of operational risk, this is defined as the risk of losses or damage caused by operational errors in processes related to the Group's activity, due to external events beyond its control, or due to third parties outside the Group, both accidentally and fraudulently.
 It includes errors in the management of suppliers, model risk and the custody of securities.